What is shamanism, and to what extent was it present among the pre-Christian Norse and other Germanic peoples?

 The shaman must typically undergo a ritual death and rebirth in order to acquire his or her powers, and Odin underwent exactly such an ordeal when he discovered the runes.
 Having done so, he became one of the cosmos’s wisest, most knowledgeable, and most magically powerful beings.

 He is a renowned practitioner of seidr, which he seems to have learned from the goddess Freya.

 Shamanism in Seidr

 Freya is the divine archetype of the völva, a professional or semi-professional practitioner of the Germanic magical tradition known as seidr.
-Seidr (Old Norse seiðr) was a form of magic concerned with discerning and altering the course of destiny by re-weaving part of destiny’s web.
+Seidr (Old Norse seiðr) was a form of magic concerned with discerning the fated course of events and symbolically weaving new events into being in accordance with fate’s framework.
 To do this, the practitioner, with ritual distaff in hand, would enter a trance and travel in spirit throughout the Nine Worlds accomplishing her intended task.
 This generally took the form of a prophecy, a blessing, or a curse.

 The völva wandered from town to town and farm to farm prophesying and performing other acts of magic in exchange for room, board, and often other forms of compensation as well.
 The most detailed account of such a woman and her doings comes from The Saga of Erik the Red, but numerous sagas, as well as some of the mythic poems (most notably the Völuspá, “The Insight of the Völva“) contain sparse accounts of seidr-workers and their practices.